 Located just outside of Saratoga Springs, The Mansion Inn is recognized on the National Register of Historic Places.
 It was originally built in 1866 by Honorable George West as a 23-room Venetian, villa-style estate.
-From the high 14 foot ceilings to the exquisitely detailed molding and the 60-foot Victorian porch overlooking the gardens and fountain -- this inn captures the old world charm of Saratoga.
+From the high 14 foot ceilings to the exquisitely detailed molding to the 60-foot Victorian porch overlooking the gardens and fountain, this inn captures the old world charm of Saratoga.

 Built in 1873 by George Sherman Batcheller, the colorful Batcheller Mansion Inn sits on the corner of Circular Street and Whitney Place overlooking beautiful Congress Park in the 'Magic Rectangle' Historic District.
 The building itself is an architectural medley of High Victorian Eclecticism combining Italian, Egyptian and French Renaissance influences.
 The Batcheller family carries quite a bit of history, as well.
 In 1890, they hosted the most prestigious, A-list party of the year.
 The Lord Chief Justice of England and the American Bar Association were in attendance.
 The dress Mrs. Batcheller wore to the soiree, a $5,000 (that would be $131,578.95 today!) couture gown is now housed in the Saratoga Springs History Museum.

 Built on Broadway in the 19th century, The Adelphi is the only Victorian hotel left on the city's main street.
-John Morrisey, founder of the Saratoga Race Course, enjoyed staying there and died there in 1878 after coming down with pneumonia.
-The hotel's prominent features such as the facade have been restored to their former glory and juxtaposed with modern touches.
-After 5 years of renovations, The Adelphi is once again welcoming guests to its luxurious rooms.
+John Morrissey, founder of the Saratoga Race Course, enjoyed staying there and died there in 1878 after coming down with pneumonia.
+The hotel's prominent features, such as the facade, have been restored to their former glory and juxtaposed with modern touches.
+After five years of renovations, The Adelphi is once again welcoming guests to its luxurious rooms.